Manufacturers – Where We Are, Where We Are Headed

 International Trade Agreements

 The decision of the U.S. to withdraw from ratification of the Trans-Pacific Partnership (TPP) is likely to have multiple effects on the U.S. manufacturing industry.
-We discuss this in more detail here.
 The North American Free Trade Agreement (NAFTA) is on the table for renegotiation, including tariffs on goods imported to the U.S. This action could make it economically challenging for a U.S. business to produce or manufacture outside the country and transport its finished products back to the states.
 While this could increase costs of sourcing, it would naturally increase local-for-local manufacturing.
 This would likely translate into more U.S. plants with new jobs and an increased demand for sophisticated manufacturing technology.

 Interest rates are projected to increase over the next few years – a likely occurrence regardless of who landed in the White House.
 The first and most obvious effective of this would be an increase in borrowing rates.
 This not only effects a manufacturer’s own ability to purchase through borrowing, it potentially increases costs for suppliers which increases the costs for manufacturers and results in higher prices for consumers.
 In addition, an increase in the interest rates may result in a stronger dollar, making U.S. exports more expensive in foreign markets.
 Conversely, dollar strength would decrease the costs of U.S. manufacturers purchasing foreign-made inputs (absent a border tax or something similar).
 A stronger dollar would have its greatest impact on manufacturers who operate globally (which accounts for many U.S. manufacturers these days).